mrspeaker/InternetExplorer/README.md

 # Worldt

-Made for Oculus, so needs a browser with Oculus support - see [MozVR.com](http://www.mozvr.com).
+Reddit ImgUr world.
+Made for Oculus Rift: so needs a browser with Oculus support - see [MozVR.com](http://www.mozvr.com).

 **Controls:**

-type "/" to enter text mode (no gui yet!).
-Type a subreddit and hit enter, it will load any imgurlses.
+Type "/" to enter text mode (no gui yet - you have to type blindly!).
+Type a subreddit and hit enter, it will load any imgurls.

     WSAD: Move
     Arrows: Rotate